Jayyr2040/Dou-Shou-Qi/README.md

 to plan.

 ## Acknowledgements
-Give credit here.
-- This project was done referencing https://boardgamegeek.com/
+This project was done referencing https://boardgamegeek.com/

 <!-- Optional -->
 <!-- ## License -->